RyanZurrin/cs341/README.md

 # CS341 Lab
 Here you'll find all the starter codes for CS341 lab.
 Instructions for the lab are also posted on <a href="https://www.cs.umb.edu/~cheungr/cs341/"> Professor Cheung's Website </a>.
+Policies can be found in the powerpoint for Lab 1.

 We will be using <a href="https://www.tinkercad.com"> TinkerCad </a> for digital labs.
-Instructions for setup and lab 1 will be coming shortly.
+Instructions and starter codes for Lab 2 and beyond will come out periodically.

 **Please Note:** we are no longer going to be UnoArduSim this semester.
 My apologies to anyone who has already downloaded the environment.